Behaviour change interventions – guides to approaches and theories

 Transformation: An introductory guide to fundamental change

-This 2023 report by Ioan Fazey and John Colvin highlights key aspects for supporting transformational change, particularly in addressing complex challenges like climate change, hunger, and inequalities.
-It introduces useful frameworks, including the iceberg model, the Three Horizons framework, and approaches to transformation through conflict and resistance.
-The report also provides practical examples from food systems and concludes with important insights on how to effectively support transformational initiatives.
+This 2023 report by Ioan Fazey and John Colvin explores key strategies for driving transformational change, especially in tackling complex challenges like climate change, hunger, and inequality.
+It introduces powerful frameworks such as the iceberg model and the Three Horizons approach, alongside methods for navigating transformation through conflict and resistance.
+The report concludes with practical examples from food systems and actionable insights for supporting transformative initiatives effectively.

 The Palette of Possibilities for environmental action projects